Information for Military Applicants and Licensees

 Expedited Licensure for Former Military Members and Spouses/Domestic Partners

-If you are a former member of the United States Armed Forces (including California National Guard) and received an honorable discharge, or the spouse or domestic partner of a current, active duty member of the United States Armed Forces, your application for CPA licensure will be reviewed on an expedited basis.
+If you are a former member of the United States Armed Forces (including California National Guard and Space Force) and received an honorable discharge, or the spouse or domestic partner of a current, active duty member of the United States Armed Forces, your application for CPA licensure will be reviewed on an expedited basis.

 Former Military Personnel

 Please include a copy of your Certificate of Release or Discharge from Active Duty, DD-214, and evidence of honorable discharge with your application.
 Former military personnel are subject to the same licensure requirements (education, examination, and experience) as any other person.
 Experience you received in the military under the supervision of a licensed CPA (or individual practicing public accounting under a comparable authority) may be applicable toward your licensure requirements.

 If you are a Veteran or service member and you qualify for the GI Bill, Veterans Affairs may reimburse your testing fees.
 For information regarding this benefit, please contact Veterans Affairs by phone at (888) 442-4551.
 If you have hearing loss, please call TTY: 711.

 Spouses or Domestic Partners of Active Duty Military Personnel